In this post we’ll go through the step-by-step process of recording your own music like a professional.

 A drums buss is a channel that groups all your buss together.
 Simply create a new buss channel, label it, and send all your buss channels to it.

 Many DAWs offer color organization.
-I like to color the drums channel red.

 The bass channel is usually just one track.
-I usually like to color this blue.

-The instruments channel include all the other instruments, like piano, guitars, organs, synths, etc. I like to color this different shades of green (different groups of instruments, such as keys, guitars, synths, etc).
+The instruments channel include all the other instruments, like piano, guitars, organs, synths, etc.

 It’s also a good idea that if you have different tracks of the same type of instruments, like guitars, then create a guitar buss, keyboard buss, etc., and send all the keys and guitars to their respected busses.